glacials/twos.dev/src/cold/apple.md

 To migrate email addresses I made a very tough decision that I'm still frustrated years later that I had to make, which was to change Google accounts during the transition.
-To use iCloud Mail means I can't use `@gmail.com`, and I've been wanting to migrate to a domain I control anyway.
+To use iCloud Mail means I can't use `@gmail.com`, and like I said I've been wanting to migrate to a domain I control anyway.

-But I wanted my email address on my Google account to match my true email address, and Google doesn't let you change your primary email address.
+But I wanted my email address on my Google account to match my canonical email address (the one I share with people), and Google doesn't let you change your primary email address.
 You can add additional "contact" email addresses, but your account is still very much bound to the original address you signed up for.
 If you try to do this anyway, like I did, there are a lot of little knock-on effects.